 Milwaukee Brewers vs. Philadelphia Phillies

-The Milwaukee Brewers and the Philadelphia Phillies meet on Thursday for game one of their series and a possible post season preview.
-The Phillies are -155 favorites over the Brewers with an over/under run total set at 8.
+The Milwaukee Brewers look to avoid being swept at home as they host the Philadelphia Phillies on Sunday.
+The Phillies are -120 favorites over the Brewers with an over/under run total set at 8.